SverkerSbrg/openpyxl-templates/docs/table_sheet/table_sheet.rst

 Writing
 -------

 Writing is done by an iterable of objects to the write function and optionally a title and/or description.
-The function will:
+The write function will then:
     * Prepare the workbook by registering all required styles, data validation etc.
     * Write title, and description if they are supplied
     * Create the headers and rows